Post on Head-Fi

 Postby ACX » 24 Jan 2016, 19:32

 Hi silvrr, well done!
 This is a great way to help the project.
-I personally wrote a tutorial on Instructables long ago, but your post is more detailed and probably more inviting, expecially for the Head-Fi folks.
+I personally wrote long ago, but your post is more detailed and probably more inviting, expecially for the Head-Fi folks.
 Thank you for that!

 User avatar